tkubica12/MicroHack-AppInnovation/solutions/ch01/README.md

 - Size container to 1 cpu and 2GB of RAM
 ```

-Upload JSON and images to your shares and test your application.
+Upload the JSON and images to the file shares and test your application.

 **That's it!
-Our app is now up and running, we are ready for next challenge.**
+The app is up and running and you are ready for the next challenge.**

 ## BONUS
-We have separated static content from container image, which is good, but even better would be to not serve images from our container at all!
-As bonus activity you might investigate what changes would be needed (if any) in your application to **serve images directly from Azure Blob Storage**.
-With little bit of base url change and proper CORS settings you can save a lot of your container resources and get cheaper and mora scalable solution.
+We separated static content from the container image, which is good—but even better would be to avoid serving images from the application container at all.
+As a bonus, investigate changes (if any) needed to **serve images directly from Azure Blob Storage**.
+With a small base URL change and proper CORS settings you can save container resources and get a more scalable, cost‑effective solution.

 Also note that static content can be cached.
-Think about it if you will do challange 5 enterprise where we add **Azure Front Door** in front of our application to enhance security and performance - there you can turn on **image caching** to speed things up even more!
+In challenge 5 (enterprise) when adding **Azure Front Door** for security and performance, you can enable **image caching** to further accelerate delivery.